 - Facilitation is different from teaching.
-As facilitators, our goal is to create an environment where participants can learn the content that is most important for them rather than to transmit certain, predetermined pieces of information.
+As facilitators, our goal is to create an environment where participants can learn the content that is most important for them, rather than to transmit specific, predetermined pieces of information.

 - Language is important.
 The language that a facilitator uses impacts the feeling of the group and must be taken seriously.
 Language evolves quickly, and it is okay to make mistakes in your words, but it is critical to acknowledge the mistake and work to not make it again.